History of OMRI

 OMRI began operation in June 1997 with financial backing from CCOF, OTCO, OCIA, OTA, the Organic Farming Research Foundation (OFRF), the Association for Regional Agriculture Building Local Economy, Newman’s Own Organics, Whole Foods Market, Smuckers Quality Beverages, and the Humane Society of the United States, as well as many smaller donors.

 OMRI used recommendations from an Advisory Council of subject matter experts in organic farming, industry, academia, and the public arena to publish the first OMRI Generic Materials List© in 1998.
 Once the standards and policies had been established, OMRI began accepting applications to review products.
-OMRI reviewed the first OMRI Listed® products, and the first OMRI Products List© (formerly known as the OMRI Brand Name Products List) was published in March of 1998.
+OMRI reviewed the first OMRI Listed® products, and the first OMRI Products List© (formerly known as the OMRI Brand Name Products List) was published in March 1998.